RVirmoors/iml-0423/readme.md

 follow the [instructions](https://github.com/nomic-ai/gpt4all) to download the model .bin file into `gpt4all/chat/`

-open a terminal in `gpt-tts` and run:
+open a terminal in `gpt-tts/` and run:

 ```
 python -m venv venv